-The Homeland Security Information Network (HSIN) is the trusted network for homeland security mission operations to share sensitive but unclassified information.
-Federal, state, local, territorial, tribal, international and private sector homeland security partners use HSIN to manage operations, analyze data, send alerts and notices, and share the information they need to do their jobs and help keep their communities safe.
+The Homeland Security Information Network (HSIN) is the Department of Homeland Security's official system for trusted sharing of Sensitive But Unclassified information between federal, state, local, territorial, tribal, international and private sector partners.
+Mission operators use HSIN to access Homeland Security data, send requests securely between agencies, manage operations, coordinate planned event safety and security, respond to incidents, and share the information they need to fulfill their missions and help keep their communities safe.
 For more information about HSIN, please contact HSIN.Outreach@hq.dhs.gov.

 Find out how HSIN simplifies your access to the Sensitive But Unclassified (SBU) information you need, when and where you need it.